Novacer/SubTite-add-subtitles-to-videos/README.md

 ```

 ## Experimental
-Some experimental binaries are also places in the `subtitler/experimental/` folder.
+Some experimental binaries are also placed in the `subtitler/experimental` folder.
 These contain some methods which are not ready to use in production but are interesting demos.

 `subtitler/experimental/trimmer_msvc.cpp` implements trimming of a video on windows.